jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/running-frinx-odl-after-activation.md

 ```
 (password: karaf)

-When connected to the background process, you can logout (and close only the ./bin/client process, but not the Frinx ODL server) by typing
+When connected to the background process, you can logout (this closes only the ./bin/client process, but not the Frinx ODL server) by typing
 ```
     logout
 ```